Key Takeaways

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-Non-arteritic anterior ischemic optic neuropathy occurs when blood flow to the front portion of the optic nerve is disrupted, causing sudden swelling and, in many cases, permanent vision loss.
-According to the North American Neuro-Ophthalmology Society (NANOS), NAION is the most common acute optic neuropathy in adults over the age of 50.
+NAION occurs when blood flow to the optic nerve is blocked, causing sudden swelling and potential permanent vision loss.
+According to the North American Neuro-Ophthalmology Society (NANOS), NAION is the most common cause of sudden optic nerve damage in adults over 50.
+Common symptoms of this condition include:

-- Sudden, painless vision loss in one eye, often noticed upon waking
+• Sudden, painless loss of vision in one eye, which is often noticed first thing in the morning.

-- A persistent gray or dark area in the upper or lower visual field
+• A persistent dark or gray spot in your upper or lower field of vision.

-- Weakened color vision in the affected eye
+• Reduced color vision or brightness in the affected eye.

 NANOS and AAO Issue Joint Consensus Statement